pmean/classes/biostats-1/07/src/simon-5501-07-directions.md

 ## Question 5

-Calculate the means and standard deviations for each level of feed_type.
+Calculate the means and standard deviations of age_stop for each level of feed_type.
 Interpret these numbers.

 ## Question 6